Mama Parsi Girls Secondary School

 The Mama Parsi Girls' Secondary School is in Karachi, Sindh, Pakistan.
 It was established on 1 April 1918.

 History

-Mama Parsi Girls' Secondary School was established on 1 April 1918 by Jamshed Nusserwanjee Mehta who collected three donations to found the school.
-At first the new Parsi girls' school functioned in a portion of the Bai Virbaijee School, and was only opened for the parsi community but later on Muhammad Ali Jinnah's request the school allowed muslim students as well.
+Mama Parsi Girls' Secondary School was founded on 1 April 1918 by Jamshed Nusserwanjee Mehta who collected three donations to establish the school.
+At first the new Parsi girls' school functioned in a portion of the Bai Virbaijee School, and was only opened for the Parsi community but later on Muhammad Ali Jinnah's request the school allowed muslim students as well.
 It then shifted in June 1919 to a large building which stands today at the corner of Haji Abdullah Haroon and Inverarity Roads.
 This building was known as Mama Mansion.

 Construction of the present building called The Mama Parsi Girls' High School was started on 17 January 1920 and completed on 26 January 1925.
 Pupils had their first academic lessons in the new building on 1 of April 1925.